 If the Notices Text field item field contains information when the Notices report is run, the content of this field alone is pulled into the report.
 If the Notices Text field is empty, the content of the As-Found License Text field is used in the report.
-If both fields are empty, the report uses the license content from Code Insight data library (see License Details from the Code Insight Data Library).
+If both fields are empty, the report uses the license content from Revenera Data Library (see License Details from the Code Insight Data Library).